lakhujanivijay/Bioinformatics-Problems-Rosalind/README.md

 # Bioinformatics-Scripts

-A short overlap graph - overlap graphs are used in denovo assembly http://bioinformatics.oxfordjournals.org/content/early/2014/06/19/bioinformatics.btu395
+A short script to cite an example of overlap graphs.
+Overlap graphs are used in denovo assembly.
+See below link: http://bioinformatics.oxfordjournals.org/content/early/2014/06/19/bioinformatics.btu395

 Problem